In the market for a dog? Here’s what it’s likely to cost

 Puppy love.
 Photograph: iStock

-Homes that are left empty for large chunks of the day have always been on of the strongest arguments against buying a pet.
-Leaving them on their own for the day is neither practicable or kind.
+Homes that are left empty for large chunks of the day have always been one of the strongest arguments against buying a pet.
+Leaving them on their own for the day is neither practicable nor kind.
 But working from home means those keen on a pet could now have the time for one.

 Dogs are the most common pet, but owning one is a big commitment.
 And the cost can feel like that of another child.
 It’s important to choose one that’s right for you, and for your pocket.